ArcaneNibble/ArcaneNibble.github.io/content/parallel-netlists-2.md

 So, how *do* we want our framework to work?
 Have another brain dump:

 * <strike>Graph node objects must be `Send`.
 This is a hard requirement, as we will be (potentially) processing data across different threads.
 The `T: Send` bound that the hacked-together code has is correct and is the same as what Rust requires for e.g. `Arc<Mutex<T>>`.</strike> Graph node objects must be both `Send` and `Sync`. `Send` is required because we will be (potentially) processing data across different threads. `Sync` is *also* required because multiple read guards can exist at the same time, across separate threads, meaning there can be multiple `&` references at the same time.
-There can still only be one `&mut` reference at once, and any potential _interior_ mutability is the responsibility of the node types to make safe, not the allocator.
+There can still only be one `&mut` reference at once, and any potential _interior_ mutability is the responsibility of the node types to make safe, not the allocator/locking.
 * The "root" heap object is somehow used to create per-thread state, which is then used to allocate/free data.
 This is _currently_ `SlabAlloc` and `SlabThreadState`, but _these types are definitely borked_ in the hack implementation.
 * The general program flow envisioned is something like:
-    1. Run a core algorithm, across every CPU core
+    1. Run a graph algorithm, across every CPU core
     2. Wait for everything to finish
     3. Threads terminate when there is no more work
     4. Possibly(???) optimize memory usage/fragmentation/balancing-across-threads (is this useful at all?)
-    5. Run the next core algorithm
+    5. Run the next graph algorithm
 * Does the "root" object need to be `Sync`?
 If it is, then threads can freely spawn subthreads with their own heap shards.
 If it is not, then one initial thread *must* set up all the necessary shards before launching work threads.
 * Does the "root" object need to be `Send`?
 As far as I can tell, no. But it probably should be.
 * Does the per-thread object need to be `Sync`?
 It **CANNOT** be.
 The whole point of it is that it belongs to one specific thread.